 You may have heard that squats are the best lower body exercise of all time, but what if you don’t feel comfortable squatting or have physical limitations that make squatting a challenge?
 Should you give up on getting a total lower body workout?
 Of course not!
 Instead, head on over to the leg press machine at your local gym.
 If squatting is the best lower body exercise, leg presses are a close second.

-By performing leg press variations, you can tighten, tone, and build all the major muscles of your lower body, all by using one machine.

-A leg press workout will give you a strong and powerful lower body.
+By performing leg press variations, you can tighten, tone, and build all the major muscles of your lower body with just one machine.
+Altogether, leg press exercises will give you a strong and powerful lower body.
 Here’s everything you need to know about how to get a total lower body workout with leg press variations.

-The other common version of this machine will position you so that your back is close to the ground and the weight is above you.
-As you push the platform, you’ll push your legs up and out.
+The other common version of the leg press machine will position you so that your back is close to the ground and the weight is angled above you.
+As you push the platform, you’ll push your legs up and out against gravity.
 This type of machine typically requires you to add weight plates to each side of the machine to increase resistance.

 Regardless of which type of machine you use, the mechanics are similar.
 By placing your feet on the platform and pushing it away from your body, you’ll mimic the movement of a squat and activate your lower body muscles.

 Here are some helpful tips on using the best leg press form and technique:

 - Keep your back flat against the pad of the machine throughout the exercise.

 - Make sure both feet are fully on the platform.